opentelekomcloud-infra/api-monitoring/docs/design.rst

 performing well, when being tested from inside, from outside it can be completely unavailable or have other connectivity or performance issues due to the missconfiguration of the API gateways or simply internet connectivity.
-To address that it is suggested to porform tests at least in 2 environments: one is inside of the platform, and another outside invoking a real internet connections.
+To address that it is suggested to perform tests at least in 2 environments: one is inside of the platform, and another outside invoking a real internet connections.
 This approach also helps making alerting and the dashboards themselves available also in the case of the platform outage (system will be